Keep It Mello

-"Keep It Mello" is a song by American electronic music producer and DJ Marshmello featuring Mexican-Canadian rapper Omar LinX, it was released on January 8, 2016, as lead single from Marshmello's debut studio album Joytime.
+"Keep It Mello" is the debut commercial single by American electronic music producer and DJ Marshmello featuring Mexican-Canadian rapper Omar LinX, it was released on January 8, 2016, as lead single from Marshmello's debut studio album Joytime.

 Composition

-The song is written in the key of C♭ Minor, with a tempo of 142 beats per minute.
+The song is written in the key of F Minor, with a tempo of 142 beats per minute.

 Music video

 An accompanying music video was released on April 8, 2016.
-The video cameoed by Dillon Francis, Mija, Getter, Ookay, and Borgore.
+The video features cameros from Dillon Francis, Mija, Getter, Ookay, and Borgore.
 According to a description by staffs of Billboard, it features as "traces its cartoonish protagonist and LinX on a journey from the convenience store to a star-studded backyard party."
 And marks "by marshmallow pong games and toasts".